Product Bundling

 Most Shopify merchants create bundles based on gut feeling: "these seem like they go together."
 Sometimes intuition is right.
 Often, it misses non-obvious combinations that data reveals — products that are frequently browsed in the same session, share complementary tags or categories, or serve the same customer persona in different ways.

-What AI actually looks at in your catalog
+What the Smart engine actually looks at in your catalog

-When an AI system analyzes a Shopify catalog for bundle opportunities, it typically examines:
+When a Smart system analyzes a Shopify catalog for bundle opportunities, it typically examines:

 - Product categories and types: Items in the same or adjacent categories that serve different roles (base + complement, consumable + tool).